rhyslwells/Data-Archive/content/standardised/Apache Kafka.md

 ---
+aliases: [Kafka]
+category:
+date modified: 27-07-2025
+tags: [data_orchestration, software]
 title:
-tags:
-  - software
-  - data_orchestration
-aliases:
-  - Kafka
-category:
 ---
 Apache Kafka is an open-source distributed event streaming platform used for building real-time data pipelines and data streaming applications.
 It is designed to handle high-throughput, fault-tolerant, and scalable messaging.

 ### Features